membraneframework/membrane_demo/webrtc_videoroom/README.md

 ```

 Then, open two tabs on your browser.
 Go to <http://localhost:4001/> on one, and <http://localhost:4002/> on the other.
 Join the same room, and you shall see two participants in the room.
-Every participant EndPoint will be running on their respective node.
+Every participant's EndPoint will be running on their respective node.

 _You might be asked to grant access to your camera, as some operating systems require that._